Douglas J. Futuyma: Education

 Futuyma graduated with a B.S. from Cornell University.
 He received his M.S. in 1966 and his Ph.D. in zoology in 1969, both from the University of Michigan, Ann Arbor.

 Academic career

 Futuyma began his career in the Department of Ecology and Evolution at Stony Brook University in 1969 and was appointed Distinguished Professor in 2001.
 He served as the chair of the Department of Ecology and Evolutionary Biology at University of Michigan, Ann Arbor from 2002-2003 and as the Lawrence B. Slobodkin Collegiate Professor in that department from 2003-2004 before returning to Stony Brook in 2004.

 Futuyma served as the president of the Society for the Study of Evolution in 1987, of the American Society of Naturalists in 1994, and of the American Institute of Biological Sciences in 2008.
-He has served as the editor of the scientific journals Evolution and Annual Review of Ecology, Evolution, and Systematics.
+He has served as the editor of the scientific journals Evolution and the Annual Review of Ecology, Evolution, and Systematics (2002-2026).